 The site is not impacted by river flooding but is impacted by localised stormwater catchment flooding, attributed to a 3m wide drainage easement and overland flow path of which traverses the front of the site.
 The impact of localised flooding on upstream neighbours is known, with water levels reported at 19.2m within the rear courtyard of 10 Park Street.
-This detail has been communicated to the applicant.
+The proposed development has the potential to impact upon the catchment flooding and stormwater characteristics of the subject and neighbouring allotments.